elerihulme/surf-track/README.md

 - [GoFullPage](https://gofullpage.com/): for allowing to create free full web page screenshots.
 - [Materialize](https://materializecss.com/footer.html): for the code to push the footer to the bottom of each page regardless of the content size.
 - [Code Institute](https://codeinstitute.net/) "Code Star" walkthrough project: for the code for the navigation bar and authentication pages.
+- [StackOverflow](https://stackoverflow.com/questions/70558856/django-how-to-prevent-to-accept-future-date): for the code to prevent a future date being used.
+- [VinDevs](https://vindevs.com/blog/how-to-get-the-current-user-in-a-django-model-p64/): for the code to only display the logged in users sessions.

 ## Acknowledgments